aiven/devportal/docs/tutorials/add-caching-to-pg-with-redis.rst

 Use the PG CLI to perform the equivalent SQL and calculate the value.

-Show the applcation in action, returning the same result.
+Show the application in action, returning the same result.

 Why do we want caching?